Foursite

 Bill was always passionate about his work and the industry, often outspoken and sometimes anti-establishment in his views.
 His fundamental principles were to share knowledge, nurturing and supporting his staff to reach their full potential.

 Several of our present directors and senior members of staff worked with Bill and they still carry these values with them.
-So, his legacy continues through our team and across the 14 offices we have today.
+So, his legacy continues through our team and across the national offices we have today.

 Bill Curtin